 - a.
-A security policy with respect to the processing of personal data; - Safeguards to protect computer network against accidental, unlawful or unauthorized usage, any interference which will affect data integrity or hinder functioning or availability of system, and unauthorized access transmitted over an electronic network; - c.
-The ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services; - d.
-Regular monitoring for security breaches and process for identifying and accessing reasonably foreseeable vulnerabilities in its computer networks, and for taking preventive, corrective and mitigating action against security incidents that can lead to a personal data breach; - e.
+A security policy with respect to the processing of personal data; - b.
+Safeguards to protect their computer network against accidental, unlawful or unauthorized usage, any interference which will affect data integrity or hinder the functioning or availability of the system, and unauthorized access through an electronic network; - c.
+The ability to ensure and maintain the confidentiality, integrity, availability, and resilience of their processing systems and services; - d.
+Regular monitoring for security breaches, and a process both for identifying and accessing reasonably foreseeable vulnerabilities in their computer networks, and for taking preventive, corrective, and mitigating action against security incidents that can lead to a personal data breach; - e.
 The ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; - f.
-Technical Security measures such as encryption of personal data, during storage and while in transit, authentication process, and other measures to control and limit access; - g.
-A process for regularly testing, assessing and evaluating the effectiveness of security measures.
+A process for regularly testing, assessing, and evaluating the effectiveness of security measures; - g.
+Encryption of personal data during storage and while in transit, authentication process, and other technical security measures that control and limit access.

 Section 29.
 Appropriate Level of Security.
-The Commission shall monitor compliance of natural or juridical person or other body involved in the processing of personal data on their security measures based on the guidelines provided in these Rules and subsequent issuances of the Commission.
-The determination of the appropriate level of security measures must take into account the nature of the personal information to be protected, the risks represented by the processing, the size of the organization and complexity of its operations, current data privacy best practices and the cost of security implementation.
+The Commission shall monitor the compliance of natural or juridical person or other body involved in the processing of personal data, specifically their security measures, with the guidelines provided in these Rules and subsequent issuances of the Commission.
+In determining the level of security appropriate for a particular personal information controller or personal information processor, the Commission shall take into account the nature of the personal data that requires protection, the risks posed by the processing, the size of the organization and complexity of its operations, current data privacy best practices, and the cost of security implementation.
 The security measures provided herein shall be subject to regular review and evaluation, and may be updated as necessary by the Commission in separate issuances, taking into account the most appropriate standard recognized by the information and communications technology industry and data privacy best practices.

 Rule VII.
-Data Privacy and Security in Government.
+Security of Sensitive Personal Information in Government

 Section 30.
 Responsibility of Heads of Agencies.
-All sensitive personal information maintained by the government, its agencies and instrumentalities shall be secured, as far as practicable, with the use of the most appropriate standard recognized by the information and communications technology industry, subject to these Rules and other issuances of the Commission.
+All sensitive personal information maintained by the government, its agencies, and instrumentalities shall be secured, as far as practicable, with the use of the most appropriate standard recognized by the information and communications technology industry, subject to these Rules and other issuances of the Commission.
 The head of each government agency or instrumentality shall be responsible for complying with the security requirements mentioned herein.
 The Commission shall monitor government agency compliance and may recommend the necessary action in order to satisfy the minimum standards.